 We overcome the first difficulty in two steps.
 We begin with reducing counting matchings of size 4 in a multigraph to counting 4-cycles in a multigraph.
 This requires a careful analysis of all possible multigraphs on four edges and extends a similar reasoning used in the other direction of the reduction.
 Then, we reduce counting 4-cycles in a multigraph with multiplicities bounded by $U$ to counting 4-cycles in simple graphs of roughly the same size as the original multigraph.
-This is obtained by first designing an efficient reduction to a single instance of counting 4-cycles in a simple graph for small (constant) values of $U$.
+This is obtained by first designing an efficient reduction to a constant number of instances of counting 4-cycles in simple graphs for small (constant) values of $U$.
 Then a careful application of polynomial interpolation allows us to obtain $\Oh(\log^4U)$ instances of counting 4-cycles in simple graphs.

 The second difficulty is more fundamental.
 To avoid iterating over all pairs of central nodes, we apply a certain hierarchical decomposition of both trees known as the top tree decomposition \cite{AlstrupHLT05,BilleGLW15}.
 A similar decomposition has been already used by Brodal et al.~\cite{BrodalFMPS13}, but we apply it to both trees simultaneously.
 This allows us to decrease the number of explicitly considered pairs of central nodes to only $\Oh(n\log^{2}n)$ and consider the remaining pairs aggregately in batches.
 The remaining pairs have a simple structure, but counting them efficiently requires providing a mechanism for answering certain queries on a tree.